scottyboy805/PS-Odin/README.md

 # PS-Sharp
-A PS1 emulator written purely in C# to learn about the console hardware and emulation
+A PS1 emulator written purely in odin to learn about the Odin language, console hardware and emulation